Theo Riddick: Detroit Lions

 On September 9, 2016, the Detroit Lions signed Riddick to a three-year, $11.55 million contract that includes a signing bonus of $3.85 million.

 In the 2016 season opener against the Indianapolis Colts, Riddick had 45 rushing yards, one rushing touchdown, five receptions, 63 receiving yards, and one receiving touchdown.
 He was the Lions' top running back in 2016 after a season-ending injury to Ameer Abdullah in Week 2.
 On October 9, against the Philadelphia Eagles, he had six receptions for 33 receiving yards and two receiving touchdowns.
 He played in 10 games with 8 starts in 2016, rushing for 357 yards and one touchdown to go along with 53 receptions for 371 yards and five touchdowns.
 He had been dealing with a lingering wrist injury towards the end of the season, leading him to be placed on injured reserve on December 31, 2016.

 In the 2017 season opener against the Arizona Cardinals, Riddick had six receptions for 27 yards and a touchdown.
 On December 10 against the Tampa Bay Buccaneers, he had 29 rushing yards and two rushing touchdowns.
 Overall, in the 2017 season, he finished with 286 rushing yards, three rushing touchdowns, 53 receptions, 444 receiving yards, and two receiving touchdowns.

-In a familiar role in the 2018 season, Riddick had 171 rushing yards and 61 receptions for 384 receiving yards.
+In a similar role to the prior year in the 2018 season, Riddick had 40 carries for 171 rushing yards and 61 receptions for 384 receiving yards.

 On July 27, 2019, Riddick was released by the Lions after six seasons.